-I'll tell you all about the MX55's key features, its pros and cons, alternative dumbbell sets to consider and everything else you should know before deciding to buy this set.
+I’ll tell you all about the MX55’s key features, its pros and cons, alternative adjustable dumbbells to consider and everything else you should know before deciding to buy this set.

 I’ll get into the review details shortly, but first, here’s a quick summary of my opinion on this unique adjustable dumbbell set:

-Feel free to use the table of contents to quickly navigate to any section of this review:
+Feel free to use the table of contents to quickly navigate to any section of my MX55 review:

 Pair of Dumbbells & Dumbbell Stand with Built-in Trays

 The MX55 adjustable dumbbells are sold as a pair:

 They also come with a dumbbell stand with built-in weight storage/change trays.

 IMPORTANT: Make sure you put the stand on level ground, and do not prop the front or rear legs up to tilt the stand to a different angle.
 If the dumbbells aren’t parallel to the floor while in the trays, you’ll likely run into hiccups when adjusting the weight.